ohnicholas93/webslides/README.md

 - Each slide is a `<PresentationSlide title="..."> ... </PresentationSlide>`
 - Put static assets in `public/assets/` and reference them like `assets/my-image.png`
+- Update your logo / branding by replacing `public/assets/logo.png` with your own logo.
 - Keep content within the slide frame (vertical space is limited; overflow looks bad in exports)

 ### LaTeX / Math